Extreme Heat Impacts Workers in South Carolina

 Columbia workers’ compensation attorneys recognize that when workers’ heat-related stress or illness requires medical attention, hospitalization or days off work, employees may be entitled to compensation.

-The South Carolina Workers’ Compensation Commission is responsible for overseeing the claims process in the state, allowing for a wage compensation rate of two-thirds of your average weekly salary in the four quarters prior to your injury (no more than the maximum average weekly minimum).
+The South Carolina Workers’ Compensation Commission oversees the claims process in our state, allowing for a wage compensation rate of two-thirds of your average weekly salary in the four quarters prior to your injury (no more than the maximum average weekly minimum).
 Someone working two or more jobs at the time of injury may include wages from that other position in that calculation.

 If you have any questions, it’s best to consult with an experienced attorney at Lourie Law Firm, LLC.